minhhoang270695/IC_Addons/IC_Addons/IC_PotionSustain_Extra/README.md

 The interface will tell you which Alternating combination it's currently using.

+> [!NOTE]
-*Please be aware that it can only change the potions in the modron during offline stacking - so this will not work at all for purely online runs.*
+> *Please be aware that it can only change the potions in the modron during offline stacking - so this will not work at all for purely online runs.*

 ### Settings